Alipsa/journo/viewer/readme.md

 # Building the journo viewer
 Journo uses maven.
 The prerequisites for building are
-1. A JDK version 21 or later (a jvm with javafx included (e.g. the Bellsoft full distro) is recommended)
+1. A JDK version 21 or later
 2. Maven version 3.8.4 or later installed

 Then it's just a matter of `mvn install`!